Squash and Plantain Curry A Hearty Dish

-That is nearly impossible for there is no one type of food that is unique to the region.
+That is nearly impossible for there is no one type of food that is unique to the region, but it is a safe bet you will find some rendition of a plantain curry recipe.
 You just can’t come up with one definition that would encompass every islands’ style, culture and cooking techniques.
-Caribbean recipes pack bold flavor into fresh foods popular on the islands.
+Caribbean recipes such as plantain curry, pack bold flavor into fresh foods popular on the islands.
 Sample the best of island cuisine in our featured dishes for a vacation at your dinner table.
 Sit back, relax, and enjoy the food man.
 A Nevis Island dish is here to take your troubles away, and let you enjoy the warm summer day, even if it gray, cold, and snowy where you are.

 4 Tablespoons vegetable oil

 2 Pounds acorn squash or pumpkin peeled, de-seeded & chopped into 3/4 inch cubes

 1 Ripe plantain peeled and sliced into diagonal 1/2 inch coins

 1 Red pepper de-seeded & chopped into a rough dice

 1 Large tomato chopped roughly